InTec-PCPS/hd-fm-for-moOde-audio/README.md

 Personal project only!

 Anyone who stumbles upon this is welcome to take it, use it, make it better.

-No support, warranty, or any other crap is provided.
+There's plenty of room for it.

 ![Project Logo](images/radio-hd.jpg "moOdeHD")